← All AI Agents & Tool Use modules

 state = observe(result, state) # fold the result back in, then loop

-Every framework — LangChain, the OpenAI Assistants API, Claude's tool use — is a more elaborate version of these four lines.
-The decide step gets smarter; the loop stays exactly this shape.
+Every agent framework — LangChain, the OpenAI Assistants API, Claude's tool use — is a more elaborate implementation of these four operations.
+The decide step is augmented with sophisticated language models; the surrounding loop retains precisely this structure.

-AI anchor — this loop is every agent you have heard of When an AI coding assistant edits your files, when a research agent browses the web, when Claude uses a computer — they are all running this loop.
-Perceive the state, decide an action (that is the model call), act on the world, observe the result, repeat.
-The reason agents can do things a plain chatbot cannot is not a smarter brain — it is that the brain is wrapped in a loop that lets it act, see what happened, and try again.
+AI anchor — this loop underlies every modern agent system When an AI coding assistant modifies a file, when a research agent retrieves documents from the web, when a computer-use agent operates a graphical interface — each is executing this loop.
+Perceive the state, decide an action (the language-model call), act upon the environment, observe the result, repeat.
+The capability gap between an agent and a single-turn chatbot is not attributable to a more capable underlying model; it arises because the model is embedded in a feedback loop that permits action, observation of the consequences, and revision.

 Check your understanding